Functions#

 flags – a set of

-to further inform cache generation.
+PluginAPIFlagsto further inform cache generation.

-- update_registry() bool #
+- update_registry() bool#

 Forces GStreamer to re-scan its plugin paths and update the default plugin registry.